suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Future Scope

-* Additional features such as the __street connectivity score__ and __people's perceptions__ about the bicycling environment could be added to generate even more good predictions from the models.
+* Additional features such as the __street connectivity score__ and __people's perceptions__ of the bicycling environment could be added to generate even more good predictions from the models.
 * The best machine learning models could be __deployed__ in real-time where the demand for bikes is highlighted so that admins can take action based on the __demand__.

 ## 👉 Directions to download the repository and run the notebook